lord3nd3r/autoban/README.md

-AutoBanScript
+AutoBanScript for HexChat
-This script needs to be loaded into HexChat's Python plugin interface.
-Before using this script, ensure you have the Python plugin enabled in HexChat and Python installed on your system.

-This script does the following:
+AutoBanScript is a Python plugin for HexChat that automatically bans users who join and part (or experience ping timeouts) back to back 3 times within a 90-second window.
+This script is designed to help maintain channel integrity by mitigating potential spam or flood attacks.
+Features

-    Monitors specified channels for join, part, and ping timeout events.
+    Monitors specific channels for join, part, and ping timeout events.
-    Tracks these events by hostname.
-    If a user joins and parts (or has a ping timeout) 3 times within 90 seconds on any of the monitored channels, their hostname is banned from those channels.

-Please replace YOUR_CHANNELS_HERE with the actual channels you want to monitor, separated by commas.

-Important Notes:

-    This script uses a global dictionary event_tracker to track the join/part events and ping timeouts by hostname and channel.
-    It assumes that the hostname is available in the join, part, and ping timeout events.
-You may need to adjust how the hostname is obtained depending on the specific HexChat event payload.
-    For ping timeout handling, the script currently lacks a direct way to know which channel the ping timeout event occurred in because HexChat's event for ping timeouts might not provide channel information.
-This script attempts to apply the ping timeout check across all monitored channels, which may not be perfectly accurate in all cases.
-    Make sure to test this script in a controlled environment before using it in live channels to ensure it behaves as expected and doesn't accidentally ban innocent users.
+    Bans users by hostname if they join and part 3 times within 90 seconds.
+    Configurable channel list and thresholds.

+Requirements

+    HexChat
+    Python 3.x installed and configured with HexChat

+Installation

+    Ensure Python 3.x is installed on your system and the Python plugin is enabled in HexChat.
+    Download autoban.py to your HexChat addons directory.
+        Linux: ~/.config/hexchat/addons/
+        Windows: %APPDATA%\HexChat\addons\
+    Restart HexChat or load the script manually via Window > Plugins and Scripts > Load... and select autoban.py.

+Configuration

+Edit autoban.py to adjust the script to your needs:

-    Replace YOUR_CHANNEL_HERE_1, YOUR_CHANNEL_HERE_2, etc., with the actual channel names you want to monitor.
+    monitored_channels: List the channels you wish to monitor.
+For example, ["#channel1", "#channel2"].
+    threshold_events: The number of join/part events that trigger a ban (default is 3).
+    time_frame: The time window (in seconds) in which the join/part events are counted (default is 90 seconds).

+Usage

+Once installed and configured, the script runs automatically.
+It monitors the specified channels for join/part activity and bans users who meet the criteria set in the configuration.
+Uninstallation

+To uninstall the script, simply remove autoban.py from the HexChat addons directory and restart HexChat.

+Contributing

+Contributions to the script are welcome.
+Please feel free to fork the repository, make your changes, and submit a pull request.
+Support

+Disclaimer

+This script is provided "as is", without warranty of any kind.
+Use it at your own risk.
+The author is not responsible for any damages or issues that may arise from using this script.